 This drug usually comes in a liquid form.
 This can help to make giving it to your pet a bit easier than with a pill.
 You can mix it up with moist dog food to ensure they get the full dose.

-If your dog has Giardia, you don’t need to worry, it’s treatable.
+If your dog has Giardia, you don’t need to worry, it’s generally considered treatable.
 However, you need to immediately take them to your vet and be careful when treating them because it can spread to humans.
 By keeping the information above in mind, you can be sure that your pup will be able to heal from the disease and get back to their normal, playful self.